-I could count the times I have eaten stuffed peppers on one hand.
-I made them once, for the experience.
-They are… OK.
-Neither objectionable nor fabulous.
-Not worth the hassle, in my opinion.
-Easy Stuffed Pepper Soup, on the other hand, is comfort food in a bowl.
+Stuffed pepper soup, on the other hand, is comfort food in a bowl.
 Bonus: you can make it in well under an hour using ingredients you likely have in stock.
 If you need a dinner plan, there is a good likelihood you could pull this soup together and have a meal on the table in a very reasonable amount of time.

 This is a good recipe to make in quantity, as the flavor improves a bit overnight.
 Around here, it doesn’t make it through lunch the next day!
-It also freezes just fine without the rice.
+It also freezes just fine if you leave out the rice.

-The rice can become a bit fragile, so if you plan on leftovers, you will want to add the cooked rice right before serving it the first time and then stop the cooking process.
+Cooked rice can become a bit fragile, so if you plan on leftovers, you will want to add the cooked rice right before serving it the first time and then stop the cooking process.
+Alternatively, add rice to individual bowls.

 If you use cauliflower, you have more leeway.
-Cauliflower holds up a lot better.
-If you are doing GAPS or avoiding grains, it is your lucky day!
+Cauliflower holds up a lot better than rice.
+If you are doing GAPS, limiting carbs, or avoiding grains, it is your lucky day!
+You can freeze this soup with the cauliflower “rice” with good results, too.

 Leaving the rice and cauliflower rice out entirely is also a perfectly good option.
 I actually prefer this soup without any form of rice, but my family disagrees.
-Tonight, we had this Stuffed Pepper Soup three ways– some with no form of rice, some with actual cooked rice, and some with cauliflower rice.
-Flexibility can be conducive to family life.
+Tonight, we had this Stuffed Pepper Soup three ways– some with no rice, some with actual cooked white rice, and some with cauliflower rice.
+Flexibility can be conducive to family life!

 Health disclaimer The Site offers health and nutritional information and is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 Click here for more information.